UOA-Heart-Mechanics-Research/biv-me/README.md

                     └─── ViewSelection

 ### (Optional) Step 5: Install additional libraries (PyTorch and nnU-Net)
 This preprocessing code utilises PyTorch and nnU-Net.
 The default biv-me conda environment doesn't install either of these for you.
-To set these up, activate the biv-me conda environment, like so:
+To set these up, activate the biv-me conda environment by entering the following command into your terminal.

 ```bash
 conda activate bivme311
 ```

-Then, find the PyTorch right version for your GPU and OS ([here](https://pytorch.org/get-started/locally/)) and install it as described on the website.
+Then, find the right PyTorch version for your GPU and OS and [install it as described on the website](https://pytorch.org/get-started/locally/).

+**Do not install nnU-Net without installing PyTorch first!**.
+If you do, you will need to start over again.

-After PyTorch has been installed, install nnU-Net like so:
+After PyTorch has been installed, install nnU-Net by entering the following command into your terminal.

 ```bash
 pip install nnunetv2